mohamed2003fh/odin-recipes/README.md

 # odin-recipes
-first ^project in th odin project course !!!
+First project in th odin project course !!!

+This is an Odin project that focus on the first step of learning web developement wich is HTML .